 AB Bank Rwanda (ABR) is a fully-fledged microfinance bank, which offers a wide range of financial products and solutions that serve both retail and corporate clients.
 AB Bank’s offerings include a variety of deposit products tailored to fit any client’s needs, money transfer services (regional, and local), SMS banking, performance guarantees, and foreign exchange, among others.
 Notably, foremost to these offerings are the loan facilities that meet the needs and capacities of micro, small and medium-sized enterprises (MSMEs) and other clients in the lower income strata.

-AB Bank Rwanda has a network of 6 branches in Rwanda; 5 of which are located in key areas of the capital city, Kigali, while the 6th branch is in Musanze, covering the Northern part of the country.
-The bank also has 6 credit outlets which are located in Muhanga, Rwamagana, Kabarondo, Huye, Gicumbi and Nyagatare.
-These are channels that offer loan facilities and other services (in a limited scale) in major upcountry locations in the country
+AB Bank Rwanda has a network of 5 branches in Rwanda; 4 of which are located in key areas of the capital city, Kigali, while the 6th branch is in Musanze, covering the Northern part of the country.
+The bank also has 15 credit outlets which are located in Gicumbi, Huye, Kabarondo, Kabarore, Kamonyi, Karongi, Muhanga, Nyagatare, Nyamagabe, Nyamata, Nyanza, Rubavu, Ruhango, Rusizi and Rwamagana.
+These are channels that offer loan facilities and other services (in a limited scale) in major upcountry locations in the country.

 The Bank has an exceptional group of very strong international shareholders committed to the goal of improving access to financial services in the country.
 These shareholders are Access Microfinance Holding AG of Germany, KfW - the German Development Bank, and the International Finance Corporation (IFC) of the World Bank Group.
 ABR is a member of a the Access Bank group which has an established record of setting up and managing microfinance banks in 10 countries across the globe (6 in Africa, 2 in Asia, 1 in Europe, and 1 in Latin America).

 AB Bank Rwanda (ABR) is committed to the development of the Rwandan financial sector by rendering accessible services to the people and their communities, with excellent quality standards.